-- Determines the appropriate qualifications required of the members of the Board. - · Recommends Board committee chairs and assignments. - Recommends to our Board nominees for director and considers any nominations properly made by a shareholder. - Makes recommendations to our Board regarding the agenda for our annual shareholders' meetings and with respect to appropriate action to be taken in response to any shareholder proposals. - Conducts periodic reviews of the composition and size of the Board and its committees, as well as the frequency and procedures of Board meetings. - Oversees compliance with key corporate governance policies, including the company's Corporate Governance Guidelines and Independence Guidelines. - Reviews and approves related party transactions. - Reviews and monitors the Company's sustainability and business practices, policies, programs and public disclosures. - · Reviews and assesses the adequacy of the Company's Code of Business Conduct and Ethics.
+CURRENT MEMBERS: KEY RESPONSIBILITIES: Louise S. Sams (Chair) Determines the appropriate qualifications required of the members of the Board.
+Recommends Board committee chairs and assignments.
+Donald P. Carson Recommends to our Board nominees for director and considers any nominations properly made by a shareholder.
+P. Russell Hardin Makes recommendations to our Board regarding the agenda for our annual shareholders' meetings and with respect to appropriate action to be taken in response to any shareholder proposals.
+Conducts periodic reviews of the composition and size of the Board and its committees, as well as the frequency and procedures of Board meetings.
+Oversees compliance with key corporate governance policies, including the company's Corporate Governance Guidelines and Independence Guidelines.
+Reviews and approves related party transactions.
+Reviews and monitors the Company's sustainability practices, policies, programs and public disclosures.
+Reviews and assesses the adequacy of the Company's Code of Business Conduct and Ethics.